Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Introduction

 A similar result concerning the subleading asymptotics of the $\mu_k$ in the case of autonomous Hamiltonians on the sphere with finitely many critical values also holds, but for brevity (and because the Ruelle invariant is not defined over the sphere without further choices), we do not state it.

-\begin{rem} In the statement of the above theorem, we are implicitly invoking the fact that we can regard any $\psi \in \Diff_c(\D^2,\omega)$ as a map of the two-sphere by embedding $\D^2$ as a hemisphere and extending by the identity, for our conventions see Section \ref{sec:qm-on-disc}, when we write $\mu_k(\psi)$ in \eqref{eqn:twoterm}; we will continue to do this throughout this paper.
-The invariants $\mu_k$ and $f_k$ can be thought of as invariants of (possibly time-dependent) Hamiltonians as well, by setting $\mu_k(H) := \mu_k(\phi^1_H)$ and $f_k(H) := f_k(\phi^1_H).$ This viewpoint is helpful and adopted in \cite{CGHMSS21}, as well as Section \ref{s:subleading} here. \end{rem}
+\begin{rem} In the statement of the above theorem, we are implicitly invoking the fact that we can regard any $\psi \in \Diff_{\mathrm{c}}(\D^2,\omega)$ as a map of the two-sphere by embedding $\D^2$ as a hemisphere and extending by the identity; we will continue to do this throughout this paper.
+The invariants $\mu_k$ and $f_k$ can be thought of as invariants of (possibly time-dependent) Hamiltonians as well, by setting $\mu_k(H) := \mu_k(\phi^1_H)$ and $f_k(H) := f_k(\phi^1_H).$ This viewpoint is helpful and adopted in \cite[Sec.
+3]{CGHMSS21}, as well as Section \ref{s:subleading} here. \end{rem}

 In view of Theorem~\ref{t:O(1)} it is natural to ask if \eqref{eqn:twoterm} holds more generally.
 For the aforementioned ECH spectral invariants, essentially the same question was asked, under a genericity assumption on the contact form \cite{HutchingsConjecture}.
 In the ECH case, simple examples exist, for example the boundary of the round sphere, with no well-defined subleading asymptotic limit at all; in this sense, then, the genericity assumption can not be dropped.
 In our case, however, we know of no such analog, and indeed Theorem~\ref{t:O(1)} asserts that in the simplest cases, the subleading asymptotics in fact always recover Ruelle.
 We therefore pose as a question the following.